Kiran7007/Interview-Preparation/README.md

     * Foreground Service: A foreground service performs some operation that is noticeable to the user.
 For example, we can use a foreground service to play an audio track.
 A [Notification](https://developer.android.com/guide/topics/ui/notifiers/notifications.html) must be displayed to the user.
     * Background Service: A background service performs an operation that isn’t directly noticed by the user.
 In Android API level 26 and above, there are restrictions to using background services and it is recommended to use [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager) in these cases.
     * Bound Service: A service is bound when an application component binds to it by calling bindService().
 A bound service offers a client-server interface that allows components to interact with the service, send requests, receive results.
 A bound service runs only as long as another application component is bound to it.</br>

-* <b>Difference between Service & Intent Service</b></br>
-  * <b>Service</b> is the base class for Android services that can be extended to create any service.
-A class that directly extends Service runs on the main thread so it will block the UI (if there is one) and should therefore either be used only for short tasks or should make use of other threads for longer tasks.</br>
-  * <b>IntentService</b> is a subclass of Service that handles asynchronous requests (expressed as “Intents”) on demand.
-Clients send requests through startService(Intent) calls.
-The service is started as needed, handles each Intent in turn using a worker thread, and stops itself when it runs out of work.</br>

-* <b>Difference between AsyncTasks & Threads?</b></br>
-  * <b>Thread</b> should be used to separate long running operations from main thread so that performance is improved.
-But it can't be cancelled elegantly and it can't handle configuration changes of Android.
-You can't update UI from Thread.
-  * <b>AsyncTask</b> can be used to handle work items shorter than 5ms in duration.
-With AsyncTask, you can update UI unlike java Thread.
-But many long running tasks will choke the performance.</br>

 * <b>Difference between Service, Intent Service, AsyncTask & Threads</b></br>
   * <b>Android service</b> is a component that is used to perform operations on the background such as playing music.
 It doesn’t has any UI (user interface).
-The service runs in the background indefinitely even if application is destroyed.</br>
+The service runs in the background indefinitely even if application is destroyed.
+A class that directly extends Service runs on the main thread so it will block the UI (if there is one) and should therefore either be used only for short tasks or should make use of other threads for longer tasks.</br>
   * <b>AsyncTask</b> allows you to perform asynchronous work on your user interface.
 It performs the blocking operations in a worker thread and then publishes the results on the UI thread, without requiring you to handle threads and/or handlers yourself.</br>
   * <b>IntentService</b> is a base class for Services that handle asynchronous requests (expressed as Intents) on demand.
 Clients send requests through startService(Intent) calls; the service is started as needed, handles each Intent in turn using a worker thread, and stops itself when it runs out of work.</br>
-  * A <b>thread</b> is a single sequential flow of control within a program.
-Threads can be thought of as mini-processes running within a main process.</br>
+  * A <b>thread</b> is a single sequential flow of control within a program. it should be used to separate long running operations from main thread so that performance is improved.
+But it can't be cancelled elegantly and it can't handle configuration changes of Android.
+You can't update UI from Thread. </br>

-* <b>What are Handlers?</b></br>
-  * Handlers are objects for managing threads.
-It receives messages and writes code on how to handle the message.
-They run outside of the activity’s lifecycle, so they need to be cleaned up properly or else you will have thread leaks.
-  * Handlers allow communicating between the background thread and the main thread.
-  * A Handler class is preferred when we need to perform a background task repeatedly after every x seconds/minutes.</br>

  * <b>What is a Job Scheduling?</b></br>
    * Job Scheduling api, as the name suggests, allows to schedule jobs while letting the system optimize based on memory, power, and connectivity conditions.